 Surface

-The Ecoflex surface was created by a two-step moulding procedure.
-Surfaces were designed in SolidWorks (2019).
-The design that was used in this experiment is a linear periodic array with periodicity p = 4mm.
-The height of the features is 1mm and the diameter of the suction cup d = 1mm.
-Surfaces were printed using a Formlabs Form 3 3D printer with clear resin at the highest resolution in an angle of 30° in the y-direction to prevent that 3D-printing supports are needed.
-The printed surface was double-moulded with Dragonskin 30 and a more flexible Ecoflex 0030 elastomer.
-The soft flexible Dragonskin material was used to be able to peel the surface from the mould without damaging features[13].
+Probabilistic fasteners were prepared from Ecoflex by a two-step moulding procedure.
+Surfaces were designed in SolidWorks (2019), featuring a linear array with periodicity p = 4mm.
+The height of the features is 1mm and the diameter of the suction cup d = 2mm.
+Surfaces were printed using a Formlabs Form 3 3D printer with clear resin at the highest resolution in an angle of 30° in the y-direction to avoid the need for 3D-printing supports.
+The printed surface was double-moulded with Dragonskin 30 and a more flexible Ecoflex 0030 elastomer, which allowed to peel the surface from the mould without damaging features. (to the petri dish??)

 Array

-Figure 4 was obtained when the raw data that was provided by the rheometer was plotted for both the approach and detachment.
-Some variation in the measurements can be seen, this variation can be explained by the detaching suction cups.
+Figure 5 presents force-distance curves in approach and detachment of a glass surface moving against the previously described array of Ecoflex suction cups.
+Some variation in the measurements can be seen, this variation can be explained by the probabilistic nature of the order of suction cup detachment.
 There were detachment events in the experiment where single and/or multiple suction cups detached during retraction.
-Adhesion work Wadh was calculated using the following formula:
+We calculated the adhesion work Wadh using the following formula: